Honduras Population Pyramid (2025)

 What are the gender dynamics in Honduras's population?

 Honduras has relatively balanced gender proportions, with approximately 101 males per 100 females.
 This balanced ratio affects marriage patterns, workforce participation, and social dynamics.
 Gender ratios vary by age group, with female advantages possibly indicating male emigration or mortality differences.
 Younger populations may show different gender balances due to birth preferences or migration.
 Gender dynamics influence economic development through women's workforce participation, education access, and reproductive health outcomes.
-High fertility rates often correlate with traditional gender roles and limited women's economic participation.
 Understanding gender demographics helps inform policies on education equality, healthcare access, economic empowerment, and social development in Honduras.

 social